Captain Ahab: Films, television and video

 The first two film adaptations show "the radical surgery that Hollywood performed on Herman Melville's masterpiece."
-The first was a silent movie, The Sea Beast, a romantic love story in which the character of Ahab (John Barrymore), is transformed into "a handsome young sailor" a New Bedford harpooner who has little in common with Ahab, not even his full name, which is extended to Ahab Ceeley.
-Though in the book Ahab has already lost his leg, in the film a "crude papier mache monster" bites it off.
-When the movie opened on Broadway it made $20,000 a week and ran longer than any Warner film up to that time.
+The first was a 1926 silent movie, The Sea Beast, a romantic love story in which the character of Ahab (John Barrymore) is transformed into "a handsome young sailor", a New Bedford harpooner who has little in common with Ahab, not even his full name, which is extended to Ahab Ceeley.
+Though, in the book, Ahab has already lost his leg, in the film, a "crude papier mache monster" bites it off.
+When the movie opened on Broadway, it made $20,000 a week and ran longer than any Warner film up to that time.

-Barrymore is also Ahab in the 1930 Moby Dick, this time with his voice.
+Barrymore is also Ahab in the 1930 Moby Dick.
 Ahab is "shrieking in pain" as the ship's (called Mary-Ann) blacksmith holds a fiery, hot-bladed tool against his stump.
 Again, the whale is just a means to separate lovers.
-In another diversion from the book, Ahab's sweetheart is the minister's daughter, Faith Mapple.
+In another divergence from the book, Ahab's sweetheart is the daughter of Father Mapple.
 Once again, it became a hit at the box office.

 In 1955, Orson Welles played Ahab in a filmed production of his play Moby Dick Rehearsed; however, this film is considered "lost".

-Warner Brothers' third effort was directed in 1956 by John Huston, with a script by Ray Bradbury, the first serious attempt to follow the book.
+Warner Brothers' third adaptation was directed in 1956 by John Huston, with a script by Ray Bradbury, the first serious attempt to follow the book.
 Completion of the script took a year, filming another year, and editing and scoring a third year.
 Gregory Peck's Ahab is a "stern authoritarian Lincoln in black."
 The otherwise positive reviews agreed that Peck was unsuited for the part.